mbk-strath/python-practice/README.md

 # python-practice
-Data Structures and Algorithms ICS 2A Assignment 190394 Mikebrian Kamau 190394 ICS 2A
+Data Structures and Algorithms Assignment
+Mikebrian Kamau 190394 ICS 2A